ITESM-FIWARE/QATeam/README.md

 # ITESM FINEXT QA Team
 This document concentrates the process followed by the ITESM team to test the documentation of each FIWARE GE available in the FINEXT QA Test Plan Spreadsheet.
 First, the specification points considered into the documentation test are presented; secondly, the formula (specification points) followed to obtain each value of soundness and completeness labels are described.
 All documentation tests were performed according to the FIWARE catalog info available at official site https://catalogue-server.fiware.org/.
-Documentation available at other web pages or in GitHub official sites are not considered, since the documentation must be accessible from the official web site and then redirect the user to additional information resources.
-An example of the official documentation site that are considered for evaluation is ```https://catalogue-server.fiware.org/enablers/'GE_name'/documentation```.
+Documentation available at other web pages or in GitHub official sites are not considered since the documentation must be accessible from the official website and then redirect the user to additional information resources.
+An example of the official documentation site that is considered for evaluation is https://catalogue-server.fiware.org/enablers/'GE_name'/documentation.
 New documentation versions must be updated at GEs' official site for further evaluation.

 ## Review template
 The evaluation considerations are described from global to specific metrics as well as the values for each one of them.